 - What will help you manage specific risks that matter most to your responsible body?

-Also note the effort it will require to meet the priority.
-A high-effort action to meet a low priority is not a good use of your organisation’s time.
+Also note the effort it'll require to meet the priority.
+A high-effort action to meet a low priority isn't a good use of your organisation’s time.

 Defining detailed and specific actions

 The improvement opportunities suggest types of actions.
 For example,

 “Consider integrating risk management into agency performance management programs.
 For example, examine what are expected risk behaviours, linking rewards programs to risk management, standard contract terms etc”

 Your improvement plan will need to define specific actions, assign responsibility and resources, and set timeframes.
 For example,